Last Updated on January 20, 2022 by Chenée Lewis

 For me, blueberry muffins are such a classic snack -- I remember having them a lot growing up, from a coffee shop that was near where we lived.
 They were always huge, and so good for a snack on the way to school.
 These fluffy, moist lemon blueberry buttermilk muffins are perfect for a quick breakfast in the mornings, but also great as an afternoon snack or even a less sweet dessert.
 Or, for dinner -- I don't judge!
 My point is, make this lemon buttermilk blueberry muffins recipe and you will not have trouble finding an occasion to enjoy them!

-But the best part of all is that this recipe for lemon blueberry muffins is so simple!
+These muffins truly are the BEST -- they're light and fluffy, but with a moist, buttery texture from the softened butter and buttermilk in the batter.
+They get a lot of height from both baking powder and baking soda in the batter, and from two different baking temperatures.
+But the best part of all is that this recipe for blueberry buttermilk muffins is so simple!
 It comes together so quickly and doesn't require any major equipment.
 So what are we waiting for?
 Let's get started!

 - all-purpose flour - you'll whisk your flour together with your other dry ingredients to start your muffin batter.

 - baking powder and baking soda - gives the buttermilk blueberry muffins a lift and lighter texture.
 The baking soda also interacts with the buttermilk and lemon zest to add even more lift and help the tops brown.
 I originally made this recipe without baking soda and loved it, but I found that baking soda was just what these muffins needed for a bit more height!
 So the video below doesn't include baking soda, but the recipe card reflects the change.